t4nello/GNSStest/README.md

 ## Backend
 * connect to wi-fi - done
-* connect to broker
+* connect to broker -done
-* connect to GNSS module
+* connect to GNSS module -done
-* subscribe to topic
+* subscribe to topic -done but not in use atm
 * publish info about GNSS module:
-          * Latitude
+          * Latitude - done
           * Longitude
           * Time
           * Speed
           * Number of sattelites
 * use 2 modules at once
 ## Frontend
-* select technology (ASP or nodered)
+* select technology - done NODERED
-* subscribe to MQTT topics about GNSS info
+* subscribe to MQTT topics about GNSS info -done for 1 topic atm
-* write dynamicly charts about data
+* write dynamicly charts about data -done for 1 topic atm
+* use auth
+* save data about sent data to database to store them or show

 ## Tests
 * tests will be done in city and nearby forests